 The government now appears to be deeply prejudiced against home educators, and much more aggressive proposals have surfaced in a public consultation on a New Education Bill.
 Widespread reforms to home education law are proposed to commence this year.
 This consultation on the Bill closes 20 March, and anyone can contribute from within or outside of the Isle of Man.

 The new bill sweeps away the legal status quo.
 “Education otherwise” is replaced by a Parental Duty stating that “Each parent of a child of compulsory school age must ensure that the child receives suitable education, whether or not by regular attendance at a school” and that parents should only “have a reasonable degree of influence over the kind of education.”
-The present law stating that enquiries can only be made “if it appears” the education is not suitable is to be replaced with the wording “if the Department suspects”—a much more powerful provision for the government.
+The present law stating that inquiries can only be made “if it appears” the education is not suitable is to be replaced with the wording “if the Department suspects”—a much more powerful provision for the government.

 The government wants to: